 As a cosmetic active ingredient (creams, serums, etc.)

-The use of collagen is not limited to food.
+Collagen is not limited to food.
 In the world of skincare, collagen is an active ingredient of choice:

-Skin protection: Applied to the skin, it forms a light protective film that helps to retain moisture and protect the skin from external aggressors.
+Skin protection: applied to the skin, it forms a light protective film that helps to retain moisture and protect the skin from external aggressors.

-Natural support: Its structure is close to that of our own skin, helping to reinforce its texture and elasticity.
+Natural support: its structure is close to that of our own skin, helping to reinforce its texture and elasticity.

 Choosing the right collagen